London Green Wood is a members-run and not-for-profit cooperative with around 50 members.

-The workshop is open to members every Wednesday, Thursday, Friday and the first weekend of every month (daytimes only).
+The workshop is only open during the day.
 There is no formal teaching but there are people around to advise.
 Tools and wood are provided.

 Membership of our cooperative is open to anyone who:

 - is 18 years old and over; is physically and mentally able to work safely and independently in the workshop;

 - has sufficient woodwork skills to be able to work safely and independently in the workshop (this is usually through joining our Introduction to the LGW Workshop course);

 We aim to meet four times per year including an AGM.
 In accordance with the cooperative principle of democratic member control, each member shall have one vote on any question to be decided in a general meeting.
 There is no obligation to attend any meetings, however we hope that members will attend general meetings and take an active interest in the operation and development of the cooperative and its business.

 - Use of the workshop, tools and wood.